oracle-livelabs/converged/microservices-txeventq-kafka/deploy-and-test-txeventq/deploy-and-test-txeventq.md

     You have same configuration fill into the Consumer microservice properties.

-    View the consumer configuration where were filling the Oracle Database Instance Name, Service Name, TNS Name, Bootstrap Servers (e.g., Oracle Database endpoint and port), the Oracle TEQ Topic Name.
+    View the consumer configuration where were filling the Oracle Database Instance Name, Service Name, TNS Name, Bootstrap Servers (e.g., Oracle Database endpoint and port), the Oracle TxEventQ Topic Name.
 However, you have an additional field, the **Group ID**, that represents the subscriber agent created to allow dequeue from the TOPIC/QUEUE.

     ```bash
     <copy>
-    vi $LAB_HOME/springboot-oracleteq/okafka-consumer/src/main/resources/application.yaml
+    vi $LAB_HOME/springboot-txeventq/okafka-consumer/src/main/resources/application.yaml
     </copy>
     ```